"A", "B", "C", "D", "E", "F", "G", "H", "I", "J", "K", "L", "M",

 IDE.
 Integrated Drive Electronics (Advanced Technology Attachment).
 A series of standards released between 1999 and 2005 which defined the electrical and mechanical interfaces between a personal computer's mother board and a Hard Disk Drive.
 Maximum bus speed of the IDE bus is 133MBps over an 18 inch Parallel cable.
 The IDE interface is also known as the ATA interface.
 The ATA interface was rendered obsolete by the introduction of the Serial ATA [SATA] interface in 2005.

-IDEMPOTENT LAW.
-In Boolean algebra, combining a quantity with itself either by logical addition or logical multiplication will result in a logical sum or product that is the equivalent of the quantity (for example, A + A = A; A • A = A).
+Idempotent Law.
+In Boolean algebra, combining a quantity with itself either by logical addition or logical multiplication will result in a logical sum or product that is the equivalent of the quantity (for example, A + A = A; A x A = A).

-IDLE-CHANNEL NOISE.
+Idle-Channel Noise.
 Noise that is present in a communications channel when no signals are applied.
-The channel conditions and terminations must be stated for idle-channel noise measurements to be meaningful.
+Note: The channel conditions and terminations must be stated for idle-channel noise measurements to be meaningful.

 IEEE-1284.
 A personal Computer interface that defined a parallel printer bus specification at 1MBps.
 IEEE-1284 defines a Point-To-Point asynchronous bi-directional interface.
 Devices may be either 1284 compatible {the older parallel port devices} or 1284 compliant.
 The maximum length for a printer cable is 25 feet, 32 feet maximum.
 Centronics parallel cables run out to 12 feet.
 The IEEE1284 cable replaced the 'Centronics' cable which is obsolete.

 IGFET.
-Any field-effect transistor that has an insulated gate.
+Insulated Gate Field-Effect Transistor.
+Any FET that has an insulated gate.
 Also see FET manufacturers.

-IMPEDANCE.
+Impedance.
 The total opposition offered to the flow of an alternating current.
 It may consist of any combination of resistance, inductive reactance, and capacitive reactance.
-The symbol for impedance is Z.
+The total passive opposition offered to the flow of electric current.
+The symbol for impedance is Z. Impedance is a function of frequency, except in the case of purely resistive networks.

 Impulse Waveform